Jenni Rivera: 1969–1991: Childhood

-Rivera was born on July 2, 1969, and raised in Long Beach, California, to Rosa Saavedra and Pedro Rivera, both from Mexico.
+Dolores Janney Rivera was born and raised in Long Beach, California, to Rosa Saavedra and Pedro Rivera, both from Mexico.
 Her parents raised Rivera and her sister and four brothers in a tight-knit, musical household; her brother Lupillo is also a regional Mexican musician.
 Rivera spoke both English and Spanish fluently.
 Her family introduced her to traditional Mexican music, including the genres of banda, norteña, and ranchera.
 Rivera earned straight A's in school until her sophomore year, when at 15 she became pregnant with the first of her five children, Janney "Chiquis" Marín-Rivera.
 She supported the two of them by selling CDs at flea markets, while working toward her GED at a continuation school and graduating as class valedictorian.
 Speaking in 2003 of her experiences as a teenage mother, Rivera explained:

-She attended Long Beach City College, and obtained a degree in business administration and worked in real estate before going to work for her father's record label.
+She attended Long Beach City College before transferring to California State University, Long Beach, where she obtained a degree in business administration.
+Prior to working for her father's record label, she worked in real estate.
 Her father was a bartender and businessman who created the record label Cintas Acuario in 1987, which launched the career of Mexican singer and songwriter Chalino Sánchez.